In this unit students make and investigate a variety of polyhedra (3D objects) with a focus on making nets.

 In this session students try to find a solution set for all the nets of a cube.

-- Invite a few students to share their favourite net.
+- Once students have drawn several nets, invite a few students to share their favourite net.
 Begin a gallery of possible nets.
 An important issue is how to establish that two nets are different.
 You might use an example like this:

 Are these nets the same or different?

-Students might notice that one net can be mapped onto the other by reflection of rotation, both in this case.
+Students might notice that one net can be mapped onto the other by reflection or rotation, or both in this case.
 That means that the nets are not unique (different in a mathematical sense).